lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 During the Arctic Coring Expedition (ACEX), researchers found strange arrow-shaped microfossils in a specific layer of all sediment cores.
 While initially puzzled, scientists eventually identified these as glochidia.
 These are the specialised microspore structures of _Azolla_.
-These spores were abundant over the entire Arctic ocean floor.
-This indicated that the Arctic Ocean had once been covered with extensive mats of _Azolla_.
+The widespread presence of glochidia indicated that the Arctic Ocean had once been covered with mats of _Azolla_.

 Detailed analyses of the sediment cores revealed that _Azolla_ blooms persisted in the Arctic Ocean for nearly a million years during the Eocene epoch, around 49 million years ago.
 This period was characterized by nutrient-rich freshwater layers on the ocean surface, created by significant river runoff.